 But how to begin?
 First off, let’s break down what your college list should have on it.
 There are three major types of college fit on a student’s list—match, reach, and safety.
 A match school is a college you are likely to get into.
 A reach is a college that may be a bit of a stretch.
 And a safety is a school in which you’re pretty much guaranteed to get into no matter what.
 A good college list is a healthy mix of reaches, matches, and safeties.
 If, for example, you had a list of 6 schools, 3 of those could be matches, 2 safeties, and 1 reach.

-Even when narrowing your choices, it’s still a good idea to keep that mix of the three types on your list.
+Even when you narrow down your college choices, it’s still a good idea to keep that mix of the three types on your list.
 Now you need to take a close look at what you want out of a school.
 It will be different for every student, but try to write down a collection of qualities or features you really desire out of a school and then prioritize them.
 Would you prefer a large school or a smaller one?
 Is a renowned Business program a must?
 Do you want to move far away from home or stick close?
 All of these can factor into the schools on your list.
 Write down your must-haves and deal-breakers.

 And, lucky you, College Raptor can help you not only narrow down your list with those preferences, but also show you your acceptance odds at each of them!
 All you have to do is enter your information in ONCE to see your personalized results at nearly every college in the US.
 You’ll be able to see customized cost estimates, potential financial aid, your academic match, and much more—all for FREE!
 We’re happy to help you discover the best college fit for you.